MayCXC/maycxc.github.io/_posts/2019-3-26-lazy-fizzbuzz.md

 every number between one and one hundred misses a lot, wasting time.
 Time is money, and I get paid by the hour.
 Cool kids will point out that FizzBuzz prints out a pattern that repeats every fifteen iterations, which makes sense;
-increasing the coefficient of on part of a sum by of the value of other will not change the remainder of dividing by either.
+increasing the coefficient of one part of a sum by of the value of other will not change the remainder of dividing by either.
 I think my discreet teacher mumbled something about this last week, now I get to try it at home: